 - Stimulating the natural release of GLP-1 and PYY hormones in the colon1

-- Using a special enteric coating to deliver oils directly to the colon12
+- Using a pH-based colonic-release coating system designed to deliver active components directly to the colon12

 - Targeting specific receptors (GPR84 and FFAR4) on L-cells to boost hormone production2